lr619/PublicBlockFund/README.md

 <img src="https://i.imgur.com/zH4fgxP.png" alt="balance update" width="400" />

-To see how this code worked, check out `./actions/mint_tokens.js`
+> To see how this command minted tokens to our account, check out `./actions/mint_tokens.js`

 ---